lokefu/Text_Summarization_using_Transformer-XL/README.md

 streamlit run demo.py
 ```

 This will prompt the Streamlit app to start.
 The text summarization webpage will automatically be opened in your default web browser.
 You can then enter a long passage in the text box  and click the "Summarize" button to generate a summary.
 The generated summary will be displayed below the input text box.
-This demo is supported by our checkpoint through fine-tuning.
+This demo is supported by our fine-tuned checkpoint.

 You can expand the "Text Summarization Histories" section to check previous and recent summaries.
 You can also download the summaries in a .txt file.